 Click through to the full listings, and you can automatically add them to your personal calendar.

-through January 3, 2017
+through January 2, 2020

 Here's a bucket list item: though the parade is over, it's not too late for close-up viewing of the floats, before the mountains of flowers start to droop.
 Some of the floats then go on display in their communities of origin for a few more days.

-January 6, 2017
+January 6, 2020

 Ever wondered what it would be like to participate in the Pageant of the Masters in Laguna Beach?
-If you think your family will have the time to dedicate over the summer, 2017 could become a year to remember, as the year your kids became living works of art.
+If you think your family will have the time to dedicate over the summer, 2019 could become a year to remember, as the year your kids became living works of art.
 Auditions are held all weekend; participation is free.

 One of the nation's largest events celebrating the life of Dr. Martin Luther King, Jr. takes place right down MLK Boulevard in downtown LA.

 Pick a museum, any museum (or practically any).
-Dozens of LA and OC museums participate in the annual day of free admission on January 29.
+Dozens of LA and OC museums participate in the annual day of free admission on January 25.
 Try a new museum, or go on a museum crawl.

 The Cabrillo Marine Aquarium celebrates the migration of the Pacific gray whale and the beginning of whale-watching season with a variety of family activities, including the sculpting of a life-sized humpback whale out of sand.